slangenbach/notes/introduction_to_langgraph.md

 - Use `stream(None, {thread_id})` to execute the graph from the current state
 - Use `stream(None, {checkpoint_id} {thread_id})` to **replay** (not execute) the graph from a specific checkpoint - we can also **execute** the graph from a checkpoint by updating the state with a new message and passing _id_ of an existing message.
 Doing so overrides the existing message and creates a new checkpoint and ultimately makes the graph execute.
 - When using the SDK you can simply supply a _checkpoint_id_ to get the same behavior
-- Use pydantic BaseModel to define state to enforce types
+- Use Pydantic BaseModel to define state to enforce types
 - Use input, output and overall state to filter state, i.e. when accepting and returning messages to the user (c.f. `StateGraph(OverallState, input=InputState, output=OutputState)`)
 - Reduce the number of messages sent to a model during a long conversation in order to reduce latency and costs.
   - Use `trim_messages` to reduce the number of messages send to the model